|

 This screenshot from the same video shows some different types of cams, namely, eccentric, egg, snail, elipse and hex.

-Planes, helicopters and gliders are some of the more common types of air travel.
-The following video (3:00) explains why the wind blows which is an important consideration for weather patterns and air travel.
+This next video (3:00) explains why the wind blows which is an important consideration for weather patterns and air travel.

 The following video (3:15) explains the effect of the